Mansefield Building

 Building Guidelines and Rules

-Before proceeding, ensure you have completed all steps outlined in the Booking Process section above.
-Additionally, be sure to adhere to the permitted booking schedule detailed in the When Can I Book section.
+Before You Book: Please ensure you have completed all steps outlined in the Booking Process section and that your request aligns with the permitted schedule detailed in When Can I Book.

-Maintaining a clean and tidy space is mandatory.
+Room Cleanliness: Maintaining a clean and tidy space is essential.

-• For additional cleaning guidelines, refer to the Waste and Recycling and Kitchen Use Information sections.
+For further guidance, refer to the Waste and Recycling and Kitchen Use Information sections.

-All furniture must be properly stored at the end of the event.
-Detailed instructions can be found in the Furniture section below.
+Furniture Management: All furniture must be properly stored at the end of the event.
+See the Furniture section below for detailed instructions.